Explicit mean value theorems for toric periods and automorphic $L$-functions: Introduction

 As corollaries of these results, we record two mean value theorems in the following special cases: \begin{itemize} \item[(i)] The case where $\phi$ corresponds to a Hecke eigenform $f\in S_k(\SL_2(\Z))$.
 In this case, $F=\Q$ and $D$ is the split quaternion algebra.
-We can compute the special values of the twisted $L$-functions from the Fourier coefficients.